 #1 – Chicago Board Options Exchange (CBOE)

-Established in 1973, the CBOE is an international option exchange which concentrates on options contract for individual equities, interest rates and other indexes.
-It is the world’s largest options market and includes majority of the options traded.
-It is also considered a market leader in development of new financial products and technological innovation especially with electronic trading.
+Established in 1973, the CBOE is an international option exchange that concentrates on options contract for individual equities, interest rates, and other indexes.
+It is the world’s largest options market and includes the majority of the options traded.
+It is also considered a market leader in the development of new financial products and technological innovation, especially with electronic trading.

-Trading on this exchange is executed by through their Hybrid system enabling the customers to trade – either electronically or the erstwhile Open Outcry method.
-This method is a traditional one involving shouting and use of hand signals to transfer information especially about buy and sell orders.
-Most of the trades are executed electronically which constitutes a very large portion of their business though some of the large and complex institutional orders requiring the skill of the floor brokers are executed with the open outcry method.
+Trading on this exchange is executed through their Hybrid system enabling the customers to trade – either electronically or the erstwhile Open Outcry method.
+This method is a traditional one involving shouting and the use of hand signals to transfer information, especially about buy and sell orders.
+Most of the trades are executed electronically, which constitutes a very large portion of their business through some of the large and complex institutional orders requiring the skill of the floor brokers are executed with the open outcry method.
 This is to gain potential price movement.

 The movements of the VIX significantly depend on market reactions.
-For instance on June 13, 2016, the VIX climbed in excess of 23% closing at a high of 20.97 which indicated its highest level in over a time period of 90 days.
+For instance, on June 13, 2016, VIX climbed in excess of 23%, closing at a high of 20.97, which indicated its highest level in over a time period of 90 days.
 The spike in the VIX occurred due to the global sell-off of the US equity trades.
-This was an indication to the investors around the globe that there was uncertainty in the market and thus decided to take the gains or realise the losses which caused a greater aggregate equity supply and reduced demand and in turn increasing market volatility.
+This was an indication to the investors around the globe that there was uncertainty in the market and thus decided to take the gains or realize the losses, which caused a greater aggregate equity supply and reduced demand and, in turn, increasing market volatility.